loex345/shoplist/README.md

 ### Instructions
 1. Log on to app or sign up for new user name
 2. Navgate to Add New List
-3. Enter name of List and draq and drop items into list
+3. Enter name of List click items into list
 4. If need be enter new custom item to be added to the list

 ## Trello Link